Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-Whether you are new to the Marine Corps or Yuma, or seasoned member of the Marine Corps Family, MCFTB has opportunities for everyone.
-MCFTB welcomes all including Marines, Sailors, spouses, children, parents, fiancées, siblings, etc.MCFTB is open Monday through Friday, 8:00 a.m. - 4:00 p.m., and located in Building 598 (next to Commissary).
+Whether you are new to the Marine Corps or a seasoned member of the Marine Corps Family, Marine Corps Family Team Building (MCFTB) has opportunities for everyone.
+MCFTB welcomes all including Marines, Sailors, spouses, children, parents, fiancées, siblings, etc.MCFTB is open Monday through Friday, 7:30 a.m. - 4:30 p.m., and located in Building 598 (next to Commissary).
 All classes and events are free of charge, but require registration.
-Also, we are always in need of volunteers for on-going programs and for special events.
-Please contact us if you are interested.We welcome you to stop by for a class schedule, a MCAS Yuma Resource Guide, information about the Family Readiness Program, and for details about resources, on and off base, available to Marine and Sailor Families.
-Our class calendar is available on the MCCS website, the MCFTB Facebook page, as well as on our MCFTB Quarterly Schedules.
-These schedules are delivered to all on-base housing and available in 598, the Exchange, Library, Post Office, and other locations on base.
+We are always in need of volunteers for on-going programs and special events.
+Please contact us if you are interested.We welcome you to stop by for a class schedule, a MCAS Yuma Resource Guide, information about the Family Readiness Program, and for details about on and off base resources, available to Marine and Sailor Families.
+Our class calendar is available on the MCCS website, the MCFTB group on the MCCS Facebook page, as well as on our MCFTB bimonthly schedules.
+These schedules are electronically delivered to Unit leadership, Deployment Readiness Coordinators (DRCs) and Uniformed Readiness Coordinators (URCs).

 Readiness & Deployment Support Programs provide classes and briefs designed to educate, build resiliency, and support Marines, Sailors, and families, including children, before, during, and after deployments.
 Readiness and Deployment Support prepares families for the unique challenges of a deployment.
 Programs provide information, tools, and resources critical for preparing and sustaining Marines and their family members.
 Programs include:

-This essential “Marine Corps 101” class is offered for Marines, Spouses, Couples, Kids (6+), and Tweens/Teens.
+This essential “Marine Corps 101” class is offered to Marines, Spouses, Couples, Children (6+), and Tweens/Teens.
 L.I.N.K.S. covers topics such as deployments, finances, local and on-base resources, and Marine Corps customs and traditions.
 This is the perfect class for those new to the Marine Corps, new to Yuma, or those needing a refresher on the ever changing Marine Corps.
-There is something for everyone!
+There

-MCFTB supports your Unit’s Family Readiness Officer (FRO), Command Team, and volunteer assistants and advisors.
-Visit this page to learn more about the Family Readiness Program and for contact information for your FRO.
+MCFTB supports your Unit’s DRC, URC, Command Team, Volunteer Assistants, and Advisors.
+Visit this page to learn more about the Family Readiness Program and for contact information for your DRC/URC.

-PREP provides engaged or newly married couples with tools to enhance their communication and problem-solving skills; tools that are key for a lasting, healthy marriage.
-Taught by Yuma Chaplains the first Thursday of every month.
+PREP provides engaged or newly married couples with tools to enhance their communication and problem-solving skills which are considered to be tools for a lasting, healthy marriage.
+Taught by the collaborative efforts of Yuma chaplains, and MCFTB trainers.

 Chaplain’s Religious Enrichment Development Operation (CREDO)